bruvellu/terebratalia-wnts/wnt.md

 We mounted the embryos between a glass slide and a coverslip, supported by clay feet, in 70% glycerol in PBS.
 Using a Zeiss AxioCam HRc attached to a Zeiss Axioscope A1, we imaged the samples under differential interference contrast (DIC or Nomarski).
-For fluorescent samples, we scanned volumetric stacks in a Confocal Leica TCS SP5 microscope and generated maximum intensity projections using Fiji [@Schindelin2012-di].
+For fluorescent samples, we scanned volumetric stacks in a Leica TCS SP5 confocal microscope and generated maximum intensity projections using Fiji [@Schindelin2012-di].
 We adjusted intensity levels without clipping high or low ranges to improve the contrast using Fiji or GIMP.
 Illustrations and figure plates were assembled using Inkscape.

-# Acknowledgements
+# Acknowledgments

 We thank the Friday Harbor Laboratories boat crew for collecting the brachiopods, Yale Passamaneck for helping with the spawnings and sample collections, Katrine Worsaae for the initial gene cloning, and members of the Hejnol Lab for the helpful discussions.
 The study was funded by the Sars Centre core budget and by The European Research Council Community’s Framework Program Horizon 2020 (2014--2020) ERC grant agreement 648861 to AH.